edwardwalton2001/CAT_RISK_PROJECT/README.md

 ```

 ## 2. Exposure by 'Severe' hazard
-Which regions have the greatest concentration of Severe hazard exposure?
+Which regions have the greatest concentration of severe hazard exposure?

 This analysis aggregates location-level exposure by region with greatest concentration of severe hazard exposure.